tgikf/crypto-prices/README.md

 With connectivity to large exchanges such as Binance, subscribing to a popular trading pair will lead to the app receiving messages every few milliseconds even when just subscribing to a single stream of a single exchange.
 Rendering all updates, as relevant as they may be, in real time will not only be of no use to the user but likely also have a negative impact on performance.

-To address this problem, the `SocketHandler` instances throttle the incoming data streams and currently only publish an update to the shared worker every `150` milliseconds.
+To address this problem, the `SocketHandler` instances throttle the incoming data streams and currently only publish an update to the shared worker every `250` milliseconds.
 This throttling is implemented in[`GenericSocketHandler.ts`](./src/sockethandlers/GenericSocketHandler.ts) and equally applied to all sockets, regardless of the actual incoming message volume.
 Naturally, if there was no price update within 150 milliseconds, no `publish` event will be triggered.

 With each socket publish event being moved to though JS event loop before it's being executed, however, there's a slight risk of synchronization issues (e.g., comparing price 2 from `exchange A` with price 1 from `exchange B` while price 2 from `exchange B` has arrived at the socket but not been updated).
-To address that, the Dedicated Worker of each trading pair, which publishes meaningful price updates to the Main Thread, runs every `120ms`.
+To address that, the Dedicated Worker of each trading pair, which publishes meaningful price updates to the Main Thread, runs every `200` milliseconds.

 ## Challenges and Shortcomings